java-decompiler/jd-gui/README.md

 ```
 launch JD-GUI with your extensions

-##Uninstallation
+##How to uninstall JD-GUI ?
-- Delete "jd-gui-x.y.z.jar" and "jd-gui.cfg".
+- Java: Delete "jd-gui-x.y.z.jar" and "jd-gui.cfg".
-- Drag and drop "JD-GUI" application into the trash.
+- Mac OSX: Drag and drop "JD-GUI" application into the trash.
+- Windows: Delete "jd-gui.exe" and "jd-gui.cfg".